galatios/myfeed/src/README.md

 This approach keeps the news feed's code separate and organized within your main application, making it much easier to maintain.

+## Saving Your Work to GitHub

+To save your changes to your GitHub repository, run the following commands in your terminal.

-Stage your changes: This command prepares all the modified files to be committed.
+1.  **Stage your changes**: This command prepares all the modified files to be committed.
+    ```bash
     git add .
+    ```

-Commit your changes: This saves your staged changes to your local Git history with a descriptive message.
+2.  **Commit your changes**: This saves your staged changes to your local Git history with a descriptive message.
+    ```bash

-git commit -m "feat: Add IBD news feed and fix ticker analysis"
+    git commit -m "feat: Add your descriptive commit message here"
+    ```

-Push your commit to GitHub: This sends your committed changes from your local machine to your remote repository on GitHub.
+3.  **Push your commit to GitHub**: This sends your committed changes from your local machine to your remote repository on GitHub.
+    ```bash
     git push
+    ```

 After running these commands, your GitHub repository will be up-to-date with all the recent work we've done.